MicrosoftDocs/common-data-model-and-service/upgrade/delete-cds-environment.md

 - Upgrade your previous version of CDS to CDS for Apps.
 - Delete your previous version CDS environment and create a new CDS for Apps environment.

-If you have business data and apps currently using the previous version of CDS, or if you have any Apps or flows as part of your environment, you should follow the steps described in [Overview of the upgrade process](upgrade-overview.md).
+For your default environment, or if you have business data and apps currently using the previous version of CDS, or if you have any Apps or flows as part of your environment, you should follow the steps described in [Overview of the upgrade process](upgrade-overview.md).

-If you don't have any important business data in your CDS database and you have no other Apps or Flows created for the environment, you can choose to simply delete the entire environment and request a new environment with a  CDS for Apps database.
+For a non-default environment, if you don't have any important business data in your CDS database and you have no other Apps or Flows created for the environment, you can choose to simply delete the entire environment and request a new environment with a  CDS for Apps database.
 If you were just evaluating the previous version of CDS, this may be the easiest option for you.

 > [!WARNING]
 > Deleting an environment will delete all Apps and Flows defined for the environment.
 If you want to preserve the Apps and Flows, you must upgrade your environment.

 > [!NOTE]
-> You must be a tenant administrator to perform these steps.
+>  - You must be a tenant administrator to perform these steps.
+>  - You cannot delete the default environment.

 ## Step 1 : Verify that the environment is for the previous version of CDS

 1. Go to [https://admin.powerapps.com/environments](https://admin.powerapps.com/environments) to view a list of the environments available to you.

-2. Select an environment and open it.
+2. Select a non-default environment and open it.
 An environment with the previous version of CDS will look like this:

     ![previous version CDS environment](media/previous-version-cds-environment.png)